 Does the supplement work?
 Maybe.
 As with any supplement, there’s a chance that you’ll see benefits and a chance that you’re just getting snake oil.

-Even with the high demand, you need something competitive and appealing if you want to make consistent sales. b:hip’s supplements don’t fit those criteria.
+Even with the high demand, you need something competitive and appealing if you want to make consistent sales. b:hip’s products don’t fit those criteria.
 They're just not interesting enough.

 Sales with b:hip are made using an online retail store.
 In other words, you have a replicated website from the company that you use to make sales.
 There is some personalization but, for the most part, the website will be identical from one member to the next.

 The online component also gives you advantages.
 For example, you could build your own website to drive traffic to the site from b:hip.
 You could also turn to social media to promote b:hip.